Blast Stripping Boats

-Boat Blasting vs. Chemical Stripping, Hand Scraping or Other Boat Stripping Methods
+Blasting Stripping Boats vs. Chemical Stripping, Hand Scraping or Other Boat Stripping Methods

 Using a portable pressure blasting system will alleviate these problems and leave the boat’s surfaces cleaner and prepared for refinishing and repair.
 Blast-stripping boats dramatically reduces the time needed for refinishing, resulting in quicker maintenance turn-around time and lower costs.

 How to Blast the Hull of Your Boat

 - Blasting media

 - Gloves, goggles, mask and protective clothing

 - The boat dry docked or on shore

 You will need a good quality pressure blaster, preferably with a 45-60 minute blasting time.
 The PPB Model KF150DM is ideal for saving time and labor as well as easily removing scale, dirt, debris and old paint.